MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/use-custom-model-driven-app-on-mobile.md

 ## Sort rows

-From a list of rows, select the arrow to sort the list in ascending or descending order.
+From a list view, select the arrow to sort the list in ascending or descending order.

    > [!div class="mx-imgBorder"]
    > ![Sorta rows by ascending or descending order](media/sort-arrow.png "Sorta rows by ascending or descending order")